robert-laws/2018-01-video-learn-todo-mvc/README.md

 # Nested resource

-  - goal is to have /doctors/:doctor_id/patients
+  - goal is to have /patients/:patient_id/medicines route and form
+  - **To Do: add medicines model/controller and associate with patients - one-to-many**